 An international health insurance will cover you not only in Ivory Coast but also in your country of nationality.
 Often the area of cover is worldwide without the USA, but in order to reduce the premium, you could also opt for an insurance policy that is only covering Africa.
 However as already indicated above, it is important that your insurance policy includes repatriation/evacuation assistance in order to be evacuated to the nearest medical centre that can offer adequate care or to be repatriated to your home country.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Ivory Coast and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat income protection and expat life insurance.

 What is the best health insurance for expats in Ivory Coast ?

-The best health insurance in Ivory Coast for another expat might not be the best for you as everyone has different needs and criteria.
+The best health insurance in Ivory Coast for one expat might not be the best for you as everyone has different needs and criteria.